antgel/jewishfalmouth.org/content/pages/jewishfalmouth.md

 were persecuted and expelled, until the [1800s emancipation](https://en.wikipedia.org/wiki/Emancipation_of_the_Jews_in_the_United_Kingdom) when life started to look up.
-Conversely, from the early part of the 20th century, life started to look down for European Jews, many of whom (such as my great-grandparents) made their way to the UK in search of not a better life, rather any life.
+Conversely, from the early part of the 20th century, life started to look _down_ for European Jews, many of whom (e.g. my great-grandparents) made their way to the UK in search of not a better life, rather any life.

 And yet, Falmouth?
 Today's UK Jews are almost entirely city-based,